m1mir-the-wise/germiniani/README.md

 - Hi, I’m @germiniani, A.K.A.
 Gustavo Germiniani
 - I’m interested in programing in general, from web development to create applications
-- I am learning python, also has a bit of experience in HTML and CSS, but I'm looking to learn new things
+- I am learning python, also has a bit of experience in HTML, CSS and Linux, but I'm looking to learn new things

 <!---
 germiniani/germiniani is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.